 Head lice are everywhere.
 Some 6-12 million children get head lice each year in the United States alone.
 If you’re traveling within the U.S. or abroad, you can take precautions to make sure that you and/or your children don’t bring home any unwelcome guests in the form of head lice.

 Keep in mind that many people have head lice and don’t know it.
 It can take up to six weeks for people to develop symptoms of a head lice infestation—namely an itchy scalp.
-The people you are visiting or meeting while travelling may have head lice and be unaware of it.
-This makes it all the more important to take precautionary measures when travelling.
+The people you are visiting or meeting while traveling may have head lice and be unaware of it.
+This makes it all the more important to take precautionary measures when traveling.